Operation Black Thunderstorm: Buner Assault

 The second phase of the operation started the same day as fighting in Lower Dir was dying down.
+The Pakistani Taliban had entered the town of Buner that was outside the Swat region and closer to the capital of Islamabad, had closed a local shrine and captured local policemen in defiance of the state and a prior peace agreement with the government.
 The Pakistan Army's push to retake control of Buner, which was only 100 km away from the capital city Islamabad, started.
 Special Forces members belonging to Pakistan Army's 50th Airborne Division and the Pakistan Army's Special Services Group swarmed down ropes from helicopters to enter the town of Daggar, which lies in the strategically important Buna valley to the northwest of Islamabad, killing nearly 50 militants.
 Pakistan Army leaders hoped to trap about 500 militants in between the 50th Airborne forces and SSG Division's teams that were advancing on the ground towards Taliban positions at the valley's entrance.
 The fate of 75 police officers taken hostage by the Taliban in Buner the previous night remained unclear.
 18 were rescued the next day but the others were still prisoners.
-The troops belonging to 50th Airborne Division jumped first on April 30 in Buner City between 00:48 and 01:40.
-The Pakistan Air Force's SS Wing's 1st SOS Squadron flew the No. 6 Squadron Globe Trotters transport aircraft where hundreds of additional members of 50th Airborne Division, Special Services Group - Navy, 4th SOS Squadron, 140th Expeditionary Marines Battalion and the 1st Commando Yildiram Battalion, SSG jumped off in the dark night of April 31, and landed in different areas of Buner where they had taken the strategic positions.
+The troops belonging to 50th Airborne Division jumped first on 30 April in Buner City between 00:48 and 01:40.
+The Pakistan Air Force's SS Wing's 1st SOS Squadron flew the No. 6 Squadron Globe Trotters transport aircraft where hundreds of additional members of 50th Airborne Division, Special Services Group - Navy, 4th SOS Squadron, 140th Expeditionary Marines Battalion and the 1st Commando Yildiram Battalion, SSG jumped off in the dark night of 31 April, and landed in different areas of Buner where they had taken the strategic positions.
 The battle between the Pakistani Air Force and Taliban forces ended when the Taliban had lost a large number of their men and suffered heavy human casualties caused by the Airborne Forces of Pakistan Armed Forces.